alvarogarcia7/blog_source/content/blog/2018-06-15-testing-with-randomness.markdown

 }
 ```

-But, if you execute these tests long enough, it will fail.
+But, if you execute these tests long enough, they will fail.
 Because of the underlaying randomness of the code.
-We don't want to modify the design of this class, as we started with "wishful programming", specifying the desired public API, to later fill the implementation details.
+We don't want to modify the design of this class, as we started with "wishful programming" ([reference](http://blog.adrianbolboaca.ro/2016/04/programming-by-wishful-thinking/), [reference](https://dsoguy.blogspot.com/2007/01/programming-by-wishful-thinking.html)), specifying the desired public API, to later fill the implementation details.

 A possible solution to this randomness is to consider the random a 'setting' [aka policy](http://www.mockobjects.com/2006/10/different-kinds-of-collaborators.html) that I can later override.
 But only for the test.
-We don't want to make the API more complicated, so we will offer a protected method for 'friends' to use:
+We don't want to make the API more complicated, so we will offer a `protected` method for 'friends' to use, but not for everyone:

 ```java
 package com.example;